Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_config.md

 </details>

-Now we have a blockchain on our computer that has 10 accounts prefunded with 100 ethers and their private keys, along with the Mnemonic seed phrase
+Now we have a blockchain on our computer that has 10 accounts pre-funded with 100 ethers and their private keys, along with the Mnemonic seed phrase

 <br>